 Faculty Spotlight: Duha T. Altindag, Department of Economics

-Altindag’s areas of research include labor economics and the motivation of politicians, which stemmed from his interest in writing about the activities of political figures and the labor market.
-He said he used to hold a lot of respect for politicians and thought of them as the highest quality citizens in a society since they were elected to their positions by the public in most situations.
-His expectations were that they would be selfless and pursue the interests of society even at the expense of their own priorities.
+Altindag’s interest in labor economics stemmed from his interest in writing about the activities of politicians and the labor market.
+He said he used to hold much respect for politicians and thought of them as the highest quality citizens in society since they were elected to their positions by the public in most situations.
+He expected that they would be selfless and pursue the interests of society as a whole, even at the expense of their own priorities.
 However, his readings and research painted a different picture.
 Altindag discovered that elected officials were prone to acting on their own self-interests.
 He said, “It was a disappointment for me, leading me to study the issue of how to get elected officials to perform better… so, learning how to incentivize leaders to perform better has been central to several projects of mine.”
 He also added that this problem is not limited to only politicians but extends to leaders of all organizations and at all levels of management, regardless of how selfless they seem or speak.

 He has published papers on this topic.
 In two of his articles, he argues that paying politicians more reduces their effort to act in the interests of the public.
 In another, he studied the impact of legislative immunity on parliamentarian’s work effort.

 Since entering academia as a professor, Altindag has enjoyed seeing students grow intellectually.
 He provided an analogy to explain his fascination with student growth.
 He said, “I am teaching my students the alphabet, ABCs, and giving them examples of words that they can spell using these ABCs in my classes.
 Later they build new words.
 It amazes me to see them form new words that I had not given them.”